iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limits Part II.md

 \end{aligned}
 $$

-Therefore the upper and lower limit of the set is the same.
+Therefore, the upper and lower limit of the set is the same.
 Let's consider that $\forall n \in \mathbb N: K_n \supseteq K_{n + 1}$.
 Then the distance function increases monotonically: $d_{K_n}(x) \le d_{K_{n + 1}}(x)$.
-Therefore the limit would be
+Therefore, the limit would be

 $$
 \begin{aligned}